 All directors have access to the advice and services of the Company Secretary.
-The Company Secretary was Advocate Stefan Kleynhans until 4 April 2022 whereafter the Board appointed Ms Felicia van der Merwe CA(SA).
+The Company Secretary is Ms Felicia van der Merwe CA(SA).

 The Company Secretary assists the Board in meeting its fiduciary obligations to the shareholders and is responsible for the functions specified in the Companies Act.